geniusinaction/group-vision/group-vision.md

 Part of being a supportive group is getting to know each other as people in addition to colleagues.
 To facilitate this, the group will strive to have regular activities that don’t necessarily revolve around research.
 These include: weekly lunches, quarterly dinners (at the PI's house, but maybe elsewhere too), hikes, and other outings.

 ### Individual Development Plans
 An individual development plan is a worksheet that identifies your current strengths, and those which you would like to develop over the next semester or few years.
 Group members will fill one out early in working with the PI and then periodically revise it on an ad-hoc basis.
 The document is simply a way to pause, be thoughtful about your goals, and communicate those goals to the PI in a way that he can follow up on.

 ### Communication
 Please give consideration to the timing of the email with respect to what the recipient needs to do; for example, try not to send an email at after 5pm for something that is required for a 10am meeting the next day.
 Different people work or respond to emails at different times of the day or weekend, and as stated earlier in this documents, those hours will not be prescribed.
 That being said, no group members are required nor should feel obliged to reply to email outside of their typical work hours.
 However, prompt replies to emails, within work hours, is helpful.

-### Reading "the literature"
+### Reading the literature
-"The literature" is what academics refer to when they mean everything that has been written about some particular topic.
+"The literature" is academic jargon that means "everything written about some topic".
 You should be familiar with recently published material relevant to your project.
 You should familiarize yourself with tools, such as Google Scholar, that help you navigate the literature.

 ### Conferences
 Conferences and workshops are by far the best way to meet other researchers.
 This is important for developing collaborations, disseminating your research in a timely fashion, and learning about what others are doing.
 Given the diverse nature of our group's work, there are many conferences that might be worth your time.
 The AGU, EGU, SIAM, and APS meetings are the largest attendance.
 Smaller meetings like the WAIS workshop or medium sized ones like SCEC or SSA are also useful.
 Students in the group should expect to go to one big and one small conference each year.